In Pokemon Sword and Shield, new Pokemon are finally worth caring about

 Update, Dec.
 10: Adds first week sales figures.

+Update, Dec.
+12: Adds note on Sword and Shield enjoying best US launch of any Pokemon game.

-Discuss: In Pokemon Sword and Shield, new Pokemon are finally worth caring about
+Discuss: How Pokemon Sword and Shield made new Pokemon worth caring about again

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.